aaronoh/AdvJsCA2-React/README.md

 Props allow components to share data.

+The city, name, bikes, stands, banking, num lat & lng props are passed into the Station component.

 `<Station key={uuidv1()} contract = {station.city} name={station.name} bikes={station.bikes} stands={station.slots} lat = {station.lat} lng = {station.lng} banking = {station.banking} num ={station.num}/>`

+Within the station component, these props are then used to create a map, passing them into the Map component.

 `<Map center={{lat: this.props.lat, lng: this.props.lng}} name={this.props.name} lat={this.props.lat}
                       lng={this.props.lng}/>`